snowkidind/snowpass/VERIFY.md

 Here are some tips on getting the signald application working on your machine.

 The steps involved in this are as follows
-- Get a dedicated box
+- Get a dedicated machine
 - Get an alternate Twilio phone number (Optional)
-- Install signald on the box and get it working
+- Install signald on the machine and get it working
 - The captcha

 ## Get a dedicated machine